RinatValiullov/100DaysOfCode/javascript/fibonacci-memoization/README.md

-## Creating *fibonacci-memoization* project
+## Create *fibonacci-memoization* project

-Simple function calculating fibonacci sequence, but with some improvement as memoization
+### Simple function calculating fibonacci sequence, but with some improvement as memoization